GNU variants: BSD kernels

-Debian GNU/kFreeBSD is an operating system for IA-32 and x86-64 computer architectures.
-It is a distribution of GNU with Debian package management and the kernel of FreeBSD.
+Debian GNU/kFreeBSD is a discontinued distribution of GNU with Debian package management and the kernel of FreeBSD for IA-32 and x86-64 computer instruction set architectures.
 The k in kFreeBSD is an abbreviation for kernel of, and reflects the fact that only the kernel of the complete FreeBSD operating system is used.
-The operating system was officially released with Debian Squeeze (6.0) on February 6, 2011.
-One Debian GNU/kFreeBSD live CD is Ging, which is no longer maintained.
+The operating system received an official release with Debian Squeeze (6.0) on February 6, 2011.Prior to its official release, a derivative of Debian GNU/kFreeBSD, called Ging (A recursive acronym for Ging Is Not Ging), was released as a live CD in 2005 by Robert Millan as a fully Free Software distribution under the DFSG, and featured the KDE desktop environment.
+It has not had further releases since 2005.

-Debian GNU/NetBSD was an experimental port of GNU user-land applications to NetBSD kernel.
+Debian GNU/NetBSD was an experimental port of GNU userland applications to NetBSD kernel.
 No official release of this operating system was made; although work was conducted on ports for the IA-32 and DEC Alpha architectures, it has not seen active maintenance since 2002 and is no longer available for download.

+There was a development effort to combine Debian with OpenBSD to form a Debian GNU/OpenBSD that did not materialize.

+PacBSD (formerly ArchBSD), is an operating system derived from Arch Linux using a BSD derived kernel together with the GNU userland.

-As of September 2020, the GNU Project does not recommend or endorse any BSD operating systems.
+As of April 2026, the GNU Project does not recommend or endorse any BSD operating systems due to them not strictly adhering to the Free System Distribution Guidelines required by the GNU Project.